C-Loftus/C-Loftus.github.io/content/writings/linux-accessibility.md

 ## Current Problems and The Future

 While all these software choices can greatly improve your workflow there are still a few shortcomings on Linux.
 First, GUI applications still tend to be very mouse driven and cumbersome to use with voice.
-This is especially the case for creative applications like digital audio work stations, video editing, or artistic software.
+This is especially the case for creative applications like DAWs, video editing, or artistic software.
 Voice is simply not a great input method for these sorts of activities with how they are currently designed.
 From what I have seen, Mac applications tend to do better on this front.
-For instance, the Mac GUI keyboard navigation program Vimac seems to be a tool that could be quite useful if an alternative was developed on Linux.
+For instance, the Mac GUI keyboard navigation program Vimac seems to be a tool that could be particularly useful if an alternative was developed on Linux.

-Next, Linux is obviously not a proprietary operating system so it does not always have good interoperability with mobile devices.
-If you have an iPhone, it can quickly become frustrating to have to constantly pick up your phone to message others. iPhones provide no easy way to send SMS from a non-Mac desktop.
-While iMessage and SMS are not particularly great protocols to begin with, unfortunately they're often necessary for many users.
+Next, Linux does not generally have good interoperability with mobile devices.
+If you have an iPhone, it requires much more effort to sync your devices and transition between mobile and desktop. iPhones provide no easy way to send SMS from a non-Mac desktop.
+Disconnects in the software ecosystems of desktop and mobile can be a significant issue for accessibility as more computing shifts to mobile devices, yet the best accessibility software remains on desktop.

-Ultimately I think the latter problem can be mitigated as we move towards a future of Linux mobile devices.
+Hopefully this problem can be mitigated as we move towards a future of Linux mobile devices.
 Linux mobile devices allow the user to have a similar workflow and tools on both mobile and the desktop.
 While there is much work to do on this front, I am hopeful that one day the same accessibility tools on the desktop will have convenient interoperability with those on mobile.

-For more discussion on this topic, check out my [thesis research](https://github.com/c-loftus/princeton-Thesis).
+For more discussion on this topic, check out my [thesis research](https://github.com/c-loftus/princeton-Thesis) where I discuss Linux mobile devices, federated learning and more new trends in voice-based accessibility.
 {{< chat linux-accessibility >}}